 Dedicated to the representation of Australia’s property development industry, we engage positively with Federal, State and Local Governments and their agencies on issues critical to the industry – covering tax, population, infrastructure, land use planning and beyond.

-Our National office’s advocacy is defined by our state-representative National Council – and informed by a diverse membership base, extensive network of state councils and committees and businesses on the front line of housing development around the country.
+Our National office’s advocacy is defined by our state-representative National Board – and informed by a diverse membership base, extensive network of state councils and committees, and businesses on the front line of housing development around the country.